UriahVictorious/Class7-notes/091325/README.md

 - *Sometimes we may just call it an "instance" or "EC2" - while not technically precise, everyone understands the meaning*

 **Important Characteristics:**
-- EC2 Instances are **Zonal Resources** - they exist in specific AZs, not regions
+- EC2 Instances are **Zonal Resources**- they exist in specific AZs, not regions
 - An EC2 instance could never be in `us-east-1`, but it could be in `us-east-1a`
 - Many other AWS services run on EC2 "behind the scenes"

 **Common Terms:**
-- **AMI:** Amazon Machine Image - a pre-made template for a computer's OS and basic programs
+- **AMI:** Amazon Machine Image- a pre-made template for a computer's OS and basic programs
 - **Instance Type:** Determines how much vCPU, memory, network performance, and possibly GPUs are allocated to the instance (*i.e., how powerful it is*)

 **Resources:**